datacarpentry/python-socialsci/_episodes/03-Python control structures.md

 ## Programs are rarely linear

-Most programs do not work by executing a simple sequential set statements.
+Most programs do not work by executing a simple sequential set of statements.
 The code is constructed so that decisions and different paths through the program can be taken based on changes in variable values.

 To make this possible all programming language have a set of control structures which allow this to happen.

-In this section we are going to look at how we can create loops and branches in our Python code Specifically we will look at three control structures, namely;
+In this episode we are going to look at how we can create loops and branches in our Python code Specifically we will look at three control structures, namely;

 * If..Else..